 Application Deadlines: February 15 and August 1, 2018

-For questions about this program, contact Catalina Fellay-Dunbar, Dance Officer.
+For questions about this program, contact Catalina Fellay-Dunbar, Dance Program Manager.

 Toronto Arts Council’s Dance Projects program provides funding to professional dance artists, organizations and collectives for the creation, production and presentation of dance works, and other projects that support the development of professional dance in Toronto.
 The program recognizes a diversity of dance practices.
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.

-If you are a first-time applicant, or if you have any questions about your eligibility or the eligibility of your project, please contact the Dance Officer.
+If you are a first-time applicant, or if you have any questions about your eligibility or the eligibility of your project, please contact the Dance Program Manager.

 To be eligible to apply to Dance Projects, applicants must be professional dance artists, or professional not-for-profit dance organizations or collectives.
 The payment of artists’ fees is a requirement in this program.

 A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by artists working in the same artistic tradition; actively practices his or her art; seeks payment for her/his work; and has a history of public presentation.